stevehoover/warp-v/README.md

 ### Considerations

 Contributions are welcomed.
 Be aware, however, that WARP-V is probably the worst possible first exposure to TL-Verilog.
-It utilizes advanced capabilities that are not yet officially supported.
+It utilizes advanced proof-of-concept capabilities that are not officially supported.
 If you are new to TL-Verilog, utilize the resources available in Makerchip to learn TL-Verilog in baby steps before jumping into WARP-V.

 With a clear understanding of where to tread, you can navigate WARP-V and contribute successfully.
 WARP-V is a library with plenty of room to grow.
 Be aware, however, that working with CPU microarchitecture means walking in a minefield of patents.
 Work with the community to define your contributions.

 To work with WARP-V without stumbling over the undocumented features it utilizes, it is important to understand the tool stack.
 TL-Verilog is well-defined with reasonable documentation, examples, and interactive tutorials in Makerchip.
 It is a mature and extremely compelling tool stack that supports timing-abstract and transaction-level design techniques you cannot find elsewhere.
 WARP-V goes a step further, utilizing an undocumented proof-of-concept framework that supports advanced features for modularity, reuse, parameterization, and code generation.
 These features are provided using a macro preprocessor called M4 plus a bit of Perl.
 Though they can be used in Makerchip, they have no long-term support.

 There is a clear distinction between these layers, and Makerchip helps to work with them.
 If you load WARP-V into Makerchip (using the link above), you'll see the source code in the "Editor" pane, and the pre-processed TL-Verilog code (which you can navigate and debug) in the "Nav-TLV" pane.
 Clicking line numbers in this pane will take you to the source line that generated it.
 You can cut and paste from Nat-TLV into the Editor to avoid the preprocessing all together.

+formal/Makefile uses SandPiper(TM) SaaS Edition -- SandPiper running in the cloud as a service.
+No local SandPiper installation is required, but if the service goes down, the build will fail.

 ### Workflow